Northeast Wisconsin Technical College logo

 1968

-The three schools merged to form Northeast Wisconsin Technical Institute, serving nine counties.
+The three schools merge to form Northeast Wisconsin Technical Institute, serving a district across nine counties.

 Late 1980s